 Yes, YMCA of the Rockies has a variety of accessible cabins and lodge rooms.
 We will carefully consider your preferences, but we cannot guarantee cabin location or specific cabin assignments.
 Accessible rooms are available in each of our guest lodges, and we have a limited number of accessible cabins.
 If stairs are difficult for you, please request a ground-level room.
 The more we know about your particular needs, the better we will be able to serve you.
 Be sure to contact a reservationist about your requests and needs ahead of time and not during check-in.
 Please call our reservation staff at 888-613-9622 between 8 AM and 5 PM Mountain Time to reserve the best accommodation for you.

 Lodge rooms do not have cooking facilities or TV.
+However, mini-fridges are included in Emerald Mountain, Longs Peak and Rams Horn.
 Towels and bedding are provided.
 All lodge rooms have soap dispensers, but only Wind River, Alpen, Emerald Mountain, Longs Peak, and Rams Horn have hair dryers.
 Shampoo and conditioner are not included.
 Our lodge rooms do not have air-conditioning because of our cool mountain nights.
-Wind River and Alpen lodges have porches or patios.
+Wind River and Alpen lodges have balconies or patios.

 We will carefully consider your preferences, but we cannot guarantee cabin location, specific cabin assignment, or specific room assignment within a lodge.